 Conflict from poorly coded plugins

 If you install a poorly coded plugin there is a likelihood that it will conflict with your theme or other existing plugins.
 To cite an example, the way a plugin loads jQuery can be the cause of many plugin conflicts, to avoid this problem look at the compatibility of the plugin and the user rating on the WordPress repository before installing.
 You should avoid downloading and using plugins from unknown sources.
-This will reduce your possibilities of installing a poorly coded plugin.
-All free plugins available on WordPress repository are already tested by thousands, if not millions of users and they have been rated.
-Check these ratings, comments and questions on support thread before installing any plugin.
+This will reduce the possibility of installing a poorly coded plugin.
+All free plugins available on the WordPress repository are already tested by thousands, if not millions of users and they have been rated.
+Check these ratings, comments, and questions on the support thread before installing any plugin.

 Plugin conflict with WordPress version

-Sometimes plugins conflict with the WordPress version, this often occurs when there is new WordPress version update.
-You should check if the plugins are compatible with the latest WordPress before you choose you update either.
-On your plugins page you can check below each plugin (see image below) whether the plugin is compatible with the WordPress version running on your site.
+Sometimes plugins conflict with the WordPress version, this often occurs when there is a new WordPress version update.
+You should check if the plugins are compatible with the latest WordPress before you choose to update either.
+On your plugins page, you can check below each plugin (see image below) whether the plugin is compatible with the WordPress version running on your site.

 Plugin conflict between plugins

-This is another fairly common type of plugin conflict that results from ‘fight’ for resources between two plugins.
-A common scenario, involves two similar plugins doing the same task.
+This is another fairly common type of plugin conflict that results from a ‘fight’ for resources between two plugins.
+A common scenario involves two similar plugins doing the same task.
 If you have both plugins activated, WordPress plugin conflict is bound to occur.

 Example: Conflicting XML Sitemap WordPress Plugins

-When you install the Yoast SEO plugin then install XML Sitemap plugin, there is a potential plugin conflict since the Yoast SEO plugin has a feature for XML site maps.
-In this case Yoast SEO plugin is a well coded plugin and therefore generates a warning of a potential plugin conflict.
+When you install the Yoast SEO plugin then install the XML Sitemap plugin, there is a potential plugin conflict since the Yoast SEO plugin has a feature for XML site maps.
+In this case, the Yoast SEO plugin is a well-coded plugin and therefore generates a warning of a potential plugin conflict.
 You should therefore deactivate one of the plugins to avoid this conflict.

 Plugin conflict with your theme

 Plugin conflicts also occur between a certain plugin and the active WordPress theme.
 This is not an isolated incident since it tends to be a common error especially if the plugin in question has similar functions with part of the theme.
-Theme functions are contained in the file – function.php and a plugin adding similar functionality to what exists in your theme, will result to a conflict.
+Theme's functions are contained in the file – function.php and a plugin adding similar functionality to what exists in your theme will result in a conflict.